pivotal/docs-tap/tap-gui/configurator/private-registries.hbs.md

 # Configuring the Configurator with a private registry

 If you have plugins stored in a private registry that you would like to include in your customized Tanzu Developer Portal, you can configure the Configurator in the `tdp-config.yaml` file.

-Note: this is an **alpha** feature.
+> **Caution** The current release includes the alpha version of this feature.
+It is not recommended for use in
+> production environment.

 ## <a id="methods"></a> Methods